Strong solutions to a modified Michelson-Sivashinsky equation: Abstract

 \section{Abstract}

-We prove a global well-posedness and regularity result of strong solutions to a slightly modified Michelson-Sivashinsky equation in any spatial dimension.
-Local in time well-posedness (and regularity) in the space $W^{1,\infty}$ is established and is shown to be global if in addition the initial data is either periodic or vanishes at infinity.
-The proof of the latter result utilizes ideas previously introduced to handle the critically dissipative surface quasi-geostrophic equation and the critically dissipative fractional Burgers equation.
+We prove a global well-posedness and regularity result of strong solutions to a slightly modified Michelson-Sivashinsky equation in any spatial dimension and in the absence of physical boundaries.
+Local-in-time well-posedness (and regularity) in the space $W^{1,\infty}(\rd)$ is established and is shown to be global if in addition the initial data is either periodic or vanishes at infinity.
+The proof of the latter result utilizes ideas previously introduced by Kiselev, Nazarov, Volberg and Shterenberg to handle the critically dissipative surface quasi-geostrophic equation and the critically dissipative fractional Burgers equation.
 Namely, the global regularity result is achieved by constructing a time-dependent modulus of continuity that must be obeyed by the solution of the initial-value problem for all time, preventing blowup of the gradient of the solution.
+This work provides an example where regularity is shown to persist even when a-priori bounds are not available.

-\textbf{2010 MSC:} 35K55, 35B65\\ \textbf{Keywords:} Global Regularity, Michelson-Sivashinsky, Nonlinear-nonlocal parabolic equation
+\textbf{2010 MSC:} 35K55, 35B65\\ \textbf{Keywords:} Global regularity, Michelson-Sivashinsky, Nonlinear-nonlocal parabolic equation